SchlossLab/Johnson_clustur_MRA_2024/submission/manuscript.md

 with the distance between those sequences; data for comparisons with a distance larger than the desired threshold (e.g., 0.03) does not need to be included.
 The count file is a data.table package object indicating the number of times a sequence is found in each sample.
-The functions output a data.table object with two columns indicating the sample and OTU identifiers and a column indicating the number of times each OTU is found in each sample.
+The cluster functions output two data.table objects.
+The first one has two columns indicating the sequences and OTU identifiers.
+The second displays the abundance of each sequence in each OTU.
+This has identical functionality to the cluster and make.shared functions from mothur.
 Detailed vignettes are available within the package to teach users how to install the package, use its functions, and perform downstream analyses including analysis within the vegan and ggplot2 R packages.

 ## Data availability